ManuelGil/extension-starter-kit/README.md

   - `.nvmrc` - Node version manager configuration file
   - `.prettierrc` - Prettier configuration file
   - `commitlint.config.js` - Commit lint configuration file
-  - `package.json` - Package configuration for the extension
+  - `package.json` - Package configuration to manage dependencies
-  - `tsconfig.json` - TypeScript configuration for the extension
+  - `tsconfig.json` - TypeScript configuration to compile the source code
 - Basic structure for a new extension
-  - `app` - Source code for the extension
+  - `app` - Source code to develop the extension
-    - `config` - Configuration files for the extension
+    - `configs` - Configuration files and constants
-    - `controllers` - Controllers for the extension
+    - `controllers` - Controllers to listen to commands
-    - `helpers` - Helper functions for the extension
+    - `helpers` - Helper functions with common tasks
-    - `models` - Models for the extension
+    - `models` - Models to represent data
-    - `providers` - Providers for the extension
+    - `providers` - Providers to provide data
-    - `services` - Services for the extension
+    - `services` - Services to provide functionality
-  - `test` - Test files for the extension
+  - `test` - Test files to test the extension
 - JSON Schema validations for workspace settings
   - `settings.schema.json` - JSON schema for the workspace settings
 - Helper functions to get started with the extension